samerelhousseini/US-Immigration-Data-Analysis-Shawarma-Joint/README.md

 * Step 5: Complete Project Write Up

 ### Step 1: Scope the Project and Gather Data

-#### Scope
-Explain what you plan to do in the project in more detail.
-What data do you use?
-What is your end solution look like?
-What tools did you use? etc>

-#### Describe and Gather Data
-Describe the data sets you're using.
-Where did it come from?
-What type of information is included?

 ### Business Case Research - Shawarma Joint